Arabian Singularity

 Spiritual Materialism & Ontological Override

 In the 6th Century CE – 200-300 years after Constantine officially embraced Christianity – Jerusalem remained under Roman rule.
 Rome, however, had changed.
 Between approximately 400 and 500 CE, the Western side of the Roman Empire – which included most of Europe – was falling apart.
-Rome itself was sacked multiple times, and in 476, the last emperor was deposed and Western Rome was through.
-In the meantime, however, the eastern half of Rome had continued to grow and thrive.
-This region was ruled from the city of Constantinople, an immensely wealthy and advanced capital that sat directly on the border of the European Balkans (including Greece) and Asian Anatolia (now Turkey).
-From this seat of power, the Byzantines or Eastern Romans commanded a highly developed region that included Greece and Anatolia as well as Egypt, North Africa, and the Levant (what would now be Syria, Israel, and Jordan).
+Rome itself was sacked multiple times, and in 476, the last emperor was deposed and Western Rome finally gave up the ghost.
+In the meantime, however, the eastern half of Rome continued to grow and thrive, as ruled from the city of Constantinople.
+Constantinople was an immensely wealthy city that sat directly on the border of the European Balkans (and Greece) to the west and Asian Anatolia (now Turkey) to the east.
+From this seat of power, the Byzantines, or Eastern Romans, commanded a highly developed region that included Greece and Anatolia as well as Egypt, North Africa, and the Levant.

 The greatest rival to the powerful Byzantines came not from Europe but from the East.
 The same general region that had once given rise to the Sumerians and later Babylonians was now home to the Sassanids – a great and long-reigning dynasty of Persia.
 The Persians practiced their own ancient indigenous religion and culture, and had matched the Byzantines across centuries of warfare in the Middle East.
 Indeed, by the mid-7th century, both the Persians and the Byzantines lay utterly depleted after decades of struggling over territory.
-The Byzantines had only just managed to seize back control of Egypt and most of the Levant, which they had lost to the Sassanids in the fighting.
-Around 628, however, the Byzantines made a dramatic comeback – and simultaneously a bankrupt Persia broke into civil war.
-The status quo was restored, with neither empire having won much of anything, and both on the brink of collapse.1
+The Byzantines had only just managed to seize control of Egypt and most of the Levant, which they had lost to the Sassanids previously in the fighting.
+Around 628, however, the Byzantines made a dramatic comeback – and simultaneously a bankrupt Persia broke out in civil war.
+Due to these Sassanid setbacks the status quo was restored, with neither empire having won much of anything, and both in some degree of financial and military exhaustion.1

 In the meantime, between the Byzantines to the West and Sassanids to the East, the desert tribes of Arabia had largely continued to go about their business.
 These were not a unified people.
 Dozens of different tribal groups dominated different parts of the Arabian peninsula – trading with each other, fighting with each other, forming alliances, betraying alliances, cooperating, and robbing each other for profit.
 While the Arabians were not unified, they had managed to form a larger regional identity – and that identity was built around the desert city of Mecca.